Battery Communications Interfaces

 Inter - Integrated Circuit (I2C) Bus

-The (I2C) Bus was originally designed for use between internal modules within a system rather than for external communications.
+The (I2C) Bus was a low speed bus originally designed for use between internal modules within a system rather than for external communications.
 It is a bidirectional, half duplex, two wire synchronous bus.
 It runs with data rates up to 3.4 Mbits/s and is suitable for Master - Slave applications.
 Multiple slaves are possible but only a master can initiate a data transfer.

 Typically used for internal communications within embedded systems such as a BMS.